coderkai03/SmartStudyAI/project_spec.md

 <!-- Evaluation of your app across the following attributes -->

-- **Category: Education**
+- **Category:** Education
-- **Mobile: Allows for users to study anytime, anywhere.
-Whether it is at home, waiting for the bus, or right before a big exam.**
+- **Mobile:** Allows for users to study anytime, anywhere.
+Whether it is at home, waiting for the bus, or right before a big exam.
-- **Story: AI-Flashcards empower students to maximize their study time by offering on-the-go access to study materials and intelligent term definition generation.**
+- **Story:** AI-Flashcards empower students to maximize their study time by offering on-the-go access to study materials and intelligent term definition generation.
-- **Market: Targeted towards K-12, College, and Post-Grads who need assistance with studying.**
+- **Market:** Targeted towards K-12, College, and Post-Grads who need assistance with studying.
-- **Habit: Designed to encourage consistent study habits.**
+- **Habit:** Designed to encourage consistent study habits.
-- **Scope: Comprehensive study tool for a wide range of subjects.**
+- **Scope:** Comprehensive study tool for a wide range of subjects (e.g. STEM, Humanitarian, Arts).

 ## Product Spec